tingyu66/test/paper.md

 `exafmm-t` is designed to be standard and lean.
 First, it only uses C++ STL containers and depends on mature math libraries: BLAS, LAPACK and FFTW3.
-Second, `exafmm-t` is moderately object-oriented, namely, it has a minimal use of encapsulation, inheritance and polymorphism.
+Second, `exafmm-t` is moderately object-oriented, namely, the usage of encapsulation, inheritance and polymorphism is conservative or even minimal in the code.
 As a result, the core library consists of around 6,000 lines of code, which is an order of magnitude shorter than many other FMM packages.

 `exafmm-t` is concise but highly optimized.
 To achieve competitive performance, our work combines techniques and optimizations from several past efforts.
 On top of multi-threading using OpenMP, we further speed up the P2P operator (near-range interactions) using SIMD vectorization with SSE/AVX/AVX-512 compatibility;
-we apply the cache optimization proposed in PVFMM to improve the performance of M2L operator (far-range interactions).
+we apply the cache optimization proposed in PVFMM (@malhotraPVFMMParallelKernel2015) to improve the performance of M2L operator (far-range interactions).
 In addition, `exafmm-t` also allows users to pre-compute and store translation operators, which benefits applications that requires FMM evaluations iteratively.

 `exafmm-t` is also easy to extend.